Yaregaldt/README-generator/README.md

   npm test

   ## Questions
-  If you have any questions about this projects, please contact me directly at dyaregal@gmail.com.
+  If you have any questions about this projects, please click [HERE](dyaregal@gmail.com) to reach me via email.
 Click [HERE](https://github.com/yaregaldt) to view my deployed applications.